Shadow and Substance

 Nika had flinched at the words as if they were nails being driven into her.
 The icy calm, the imperious bearing were gone, and she wavered where she stood.
 “Don’t,” she pleaded.
 “Don’t say that.
 I didn’t want to hurt you, I never wanted to hurt you.
 But there was no other way, don’t you see?
 I had a life, I had people who mattered to me and work that made a difference in the world and a man who loved me … I wanted my life back.”
 The tears that were denied to Sandy spilled from her eyes and down her cheeks.
 “I just wanted my life back!”

 It was the wrong thing to say.
 A cry of anguish, resonating with Sandy’s own need … and it only intensified the betrayal, for Nika had used that yearning as a tool to manipulate her.
 “Don’t speak to me,” Sandy said to her.
 “Don’t look at me.
-I never knew you.
-You don’t exist.”
+I don’t know you.
+The woman I believed in, never existed.”

 Nika faced her for another moment, her expression frozen, and then it was as if something went out of the woman.
 Her legs gave out beneath her, and she sank to the floor and buried her face in her hands, sobbing.
 It was a pitiful sight; and Sandy, gazing down at her, felt nothing.
 Nothing at all.